IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.CSharp.Importer/docs/README.md

 # Intent.CSharp.Importer

-The C# importer adds a guided workflow to Intent Architect for pulling existing `.cs` files into Domain, Services, and Eventing designers.
-It replaces the need to run a standalone synchronizer by providing a wizard inside the designers that discovers types, lets you pick what to import, and materialises the corresponding Intent metadata.
+The C# importer adds a guided workflow to Intent Architect for pulling existing `.cs` files into Domain, and Services.
+The CSharp Importer Module makes it easier to integrate existing codebases by reverse-engineering model metadata directly from your C# source code.

 ## How it works